slapec/yaat/README.md

     Default: `yatable/row.html`

+-   `$pagingTemplate`

+    URL of the template of table's paging footer.
+Rendered content goes into `.ya-paging`.

 #### `yatable/table.html`
 You can't override this URL in imperative mode because the `<yat>` directive gets access to its own (and its parents') scope after the template is fetched.
 So you have to pass this URL as an argument:

 `<yat api="/api/" template="custom-template.html">`

+### Scope API
+You can access all scope methods and objects in your templates listed above of course.
+However there are some methods which haven't been mentioned yet.
+They are usually accessed from templates.

+-   `$scope.getKey(index)`

+    It is just a shortcut of `$scope.$headers[index].key`.

+# TODO:

+-   Moving `.ya-ctrls` into a template breaks sortable because sortable is initialized in base template but the `ctrls` template is loaded later so initialization fails.